All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The Motivation Myth

-Here is something most motivational content will not tell you: motivation follows action more often than it precedes it.
+Here is something most motivational content won't tell you: motivation follows action more often than it precedes it.
 Waiting until you "feel motivated" to take action is a trap.
 Instead, take a small action and let the momentum generate the feeling.

 This principle is especially relevant for patients on GLP-1 medication.
 The medication handles much of the biological drive behind overeating, giving you a window of reduced appetite and food noise.
 Using that window to build healthy habits creates a positive feedback loop where each small success fuels the next.